13588112254/littlefs/DESIGN.md

 Now that we have our building blocks out of the way, we can start looking at our filesystem as a whole.

-The first step is how do we actually store our files?
+The first step: How do we actually store our files?

 We've determined that CTZ skip-lists are pretty good at storing data compactly, so following the precedent found in other filesystems we could give each file a skip-list stored in a metadata pair that acts as an inode for the file.

 However, this doesn't work well when files are small, which is common for embedded systems.
-Compared to PCs, all of the data in an embedded system is small.
+Compared to PCs, _all_ data in an embedded system is small.

 Consider a small 4-byte file.
 With a two block metadata-pair and one block for the CTZ skip-list, we find ourselves using a full 3 blocks.
 On most NOR flash